-Federal regulations require that any and all research involving human subjects be reviewed and approved by an Institutional Review Board (IRB) for the Protection of Human Subjects in Research PRIOR to initiation of such research.
-This requirement applies to all human subject research conducted by faculty, staff, or students, on- or off-campus, regardless of the source of funding for the project.
+Federal regulations require that any and all proposed research involving human subjects be reviewed and approved by an Institutional Review Board (IRB) for the Protection of Human Subjects in Research PRIOR to initiation of such research.
+This requirement applies to all human subject research conducted by faculty, staff, or students, on- or offcampus, regardless of the source of funding for the project.
+Tech has established an IRB.
+All references in this Policy to an IRB are to Tech's IRB unless the context clearly indicates otherwise.